Advance Equality for Black Communities With a Career in Business Management

 Preparing for Success

 In high school, take business classes if they’re available.
-This will not only help create building blocks for further study, but will also give you a better idea of which areas of business interest you the most.
-If your high school doesn’t offer a class in business or if you don’t have time to take one, check with a local community college to see if they’re offering an introductory business class you could take over the summer.
+This will not only help create your foundation for further study, but will also give you a better idea of which areas of business interest you the most.
+If your high school doesn’t offer a class in business or if you don’t have time to take one, check with a local community college or entrepreneurial organization to see if they offer introductory courses or programs that work with your schedule.
 This will give you a significant head start once you get to college, and you may even be able to earn credits to transfer to your future school.

 Business, however, is not a discipline that should remain wholly in the classroom.
 Once you begin the process of selecting a college to attend, pay attention to where each school’s graduates end up.
 Does the college help students to get internships and work experience?
 What kind of companies do they end up working for?
 What kind of positions do they hold?
 Finding a school that thoroughly prepares its students for life after graduation is key to kickstarting your professional life as quickly as possible.